fireeye/OpenIOC_1.1/README.md

 https://github.com/mandiant/ioc_writer - Please go to that URL for more info.

 An experimental version of the IOC Editor has been created for working with OpenIOC 1.1.
-Please contact one of the authors to get a copy of this tool if it is something you are interested in obtaining.
+Please contact one of the authors if you are interested in obtaining a copy of this tool.

 ## What's new in OpenIOC 1.1?